-The Scheme's investments are listed and traded on stock exchange markets in Australia, the European Union and United States.
+The Scheme's investments are listed and traded on stock exchange markets primarily in the Australia, China and the United States.
 The financial statements of the Scheme are presented in Australian dollars.

 The Scheme's investment activities are managed by Spaceship Capital Limited (the 'Investment Manager').
-The Scheme's custodian is Interactive Brokers.
+The Scheme's custodian is Interactive Brokers Australia Pty Ltd.